A lack of understanding about Amway’s direct selling business model causes people to ask: Is a pyramid scheme? Is it a scam? Is it a fraud?

 In the beginning, the couple “dabbled” rather than focusing on the business or aiming very high, but three years in decided to recommit.
 They dedicated themselves to learning everything they could.
 As their business grew, they were able to help Vicky’s mom while paying down debt.

 Intergenerational ties shaped Amway IBO Steve Victor’s story as well.
-His ties with the business date all the way back to the founding families.
+His connection to Amway dates all the way back to the founding families.

 It was an inspirational example, but not a legacy that was casually handed over.
 If Steve wanted to follow in the Amway tradition, it was going to be up to him, and he was going to have to work hard and gain the respect of his peers.

+The company is passionate about making sure everyone connected with Amway has a positive experience.
 Still have more questions?
-We invite you to visit Amway Answers to learn more about our business and products.
+Visit Amway Answers to learn more about the business and products.

 Amway records